-Please go to www.studentloans.gov for more information on student loans, terms and conditions, repayment options, and estimating payments.
+Students have the option of completing exit counseling online at www.studentloans.gov.
+There you will find more information on student loans, terms and conditions, repayment options, and estimating payments.
+Students also have the option of completing exit counseling by requesting printed material.
 Printed material may be requested and obtained from the Office at Financial Aid at Shorter College at 604 North Locust Street, North Little Rock, Arkansas 72114.